Teen Advisory Board

 The chess club offers guidance for beginners and open play for experienced players, welcoming all skill levels and ages.
 Extra chess boards are appreciated.

-Inside Scanvenger Hunt
+Inside Scavenger Hunt

 Solve this month’s riddle by exploring the library for a chance to win a prize.
 This is a passive program.